sw5e-foundry/sw5e-module/README.md

 - Reload Property automation.
 - Very minor rapid/burst automation (when the item action is set to 'saving throw', the base ammo cost is set to the rapid/burst value).

+### Fixed

+- Compendium items should now have the correct ids on the advancements.
+- Compendim species should no longer have active effects that change proficiencies, senses, movement, or any other traits handled by the species item and advancements.

 ### [0.16] - 2024-08-01

 ### Fixed